 There is a popular pacifist saying that “a tit for tat makes the whole world blind”.
 If one were to go back to the era of the ancient Babylonians, such a saying would have been considered contradictory to the legal codes of that era.
 The ancient Babylonians were one of the first people to canonize the “eye for an eye” rule.
 The brain behind the enactment was none other than King Hammurabi.

 The Hammurabi Code refers to a set of legal codes that were written on clay tablets.
-Hammurabi introduced the over 280 codes to guide not just social relationships, but business transactions as well.
+King Hammurabi of Babylon introduced the over 280 codes to guide not just social relationships, but business transactions as well.
 Those codes were purposely enacted to impose capital punishments on offenders.

 Mathematical tables for the calculation of squares and cubes

 Based on archaeological findings from unearthed tablets in the Mesopotamian region, ancient Babylonia came to be known as the first known people to have a mathematical table for the calculation of squares and cubes.
 The unearthed tablets show that they could calculate cubes way up to 32.
 They could calculate squares up to 59.
 This was pretty impressive for a civilization that dates back to more than 4,000 years.

 Some historians and archaeologist state that the Babylonians were the first known people in world history to solve quadratic equations.